Don’t Start with Love, Start with Meditation – Osho

 So when a buddha is on a fast, it is to change the seat of power.
 He is saying to his body, “Now I will fulfill your needs, but not your demands.”
 The body will struggle – no one can lose the power, the master, the sovereignty, so easily.
 And you have lived with the body as the master for millennia.
 The body was never challenged, so the mastery has become natural; it has become such an old habit that the body even cannot conceive it, “What nonsense are you talking?
 You are the master?
 You have always been the slave.
 Always!
 Have you gone crazy?
 The orders have already been issued by me! – you have always followed.”

 Austerity means, tapascharya means, tapas means, that now you are not ready to continue this status quo, this state of affairs.
 The body will struggle: the fight is really not from the inside; the fight is from the outside.
-But the body is a very subtle and miraculous mechanism; it adjusts to anything if you have the will – the greater the will, the sooner the body is adjusted again. it begins to feel, “Now the mastery is lost.”
+But the body is a very subtle and miraculous mechanism; it adjusts to anything if you have the will – the greater the will, the sooner the body is adjusted again.
+It begins to feel, “Now the mastery is lost.”
 And really, when the mastery is lost, the body becomes more healthy, because now it is natural.

-The mastery of the body is really unnatural; it is not healthful – even to the body – because the body has no consciousness, and goes on demanding; the body has no discrimination and goes on demanding.
+The mastery of the body is really unnatural; it is not healthful – even to the body – because the body has no consciousness and goes on demanding; the body has no discrimination and goes on demanding.
 It goes on doing things which are not even good for it.
 Consciousness becomes the slave; and the material desires, the mechanical ones, becomes the master.

 This is the deepest accident, the deepest misery that has happened to humankind.
 But in a way, it had to, because we have developed from an animal existence.
 We have developed from animal existence.
 There is no need for a Darwin to prove this – we have know it always.
 Because an animal has no consciousness, the body has to be the master.
 There is no one other to claim the mastery – the body has to be the master.
 But when consciousness grows inside, the body goes on, mm? – Just as an old habit.